-A participant who receives shares of restricted stock will generally recognize ordinary income at the time that they "vest", i.e., either when they are not subject to a substantial risk of forfeiture or when they are freely transferable.
-The amount of ordinary income so recognized will be the fair market value of the common stock at the time the income is recognized (determined without regard to any restrictions other than restrictions which by their terms will never lapse), less the amount, if any, paid for the stock.
+A participant who receives shares of restricted stock will generally recognize ordinary income at the time that they "vest" (i.e., either when they are not subject to a substantial risk of forfeiture or when they are freely transferable).
+The amount of ordinary income so recognized will generally be the fair market value of the common stock at the time the shares vest, less the amount, if any, paid for the stock.
 This amount is generally deductible for federal income tax purposes by us.
 Dividends paid with respect to common stock that is nonvested will be ordinary compensation income to the participant (and generally deductible by us).
-Any gain or loss upon a subsequent sale or exchange of the shares of common stock, measured by the difference between the sale price and the fair market value on the date restrictions lapse, will be capital gain or loss, long-term or short-term, depending on the holding period for the shares of common stock.
-The holding period for this purpose will begin on the date following the date restrictions lapse.
+Any gain or loss upon a subsequent sale or exchange of the shares of common stock, measured by the difference between the sale price and the fair market value on the date the shares vest, will be capital gain or loss, long-term or short-term, depending on the holding period for the shares of common stock.
+The holding period for this purpose will begin on the date following the date the shares vest.